TAU-FASTLab/m2o2p/README.md

 This repository for SHOP4CF Component M2O2P which stands for
 Multi-Modal Online and Offline Programming Solutions

+M2O2P enables natural human inputs by reading sensor data from CaptoGlove LLC
+sensor glove, and changing the raw sensor data to states and so on to gestures.
+These gestures are used to make commands which are POSTed to FIWARE and
+published to ROS2 topics, and additionally using Integration-Service
+as a bridge to ROS1 topics.

 Check the [introduction video](www.youtube.com) for more information about the component

 This repository stands as supportive repository for the component.